-SPECIAL PLANNING AREAS
+9 SPECIAL PLANNING AREAS

-the Plan area (see Map 05: Land Use Strategy).
+There are four Special Planning Areas identified within the Plan area (Map 05: Land Use Strategy).
 These areas require special consideration given their location adjoining the municipal boundary with the city of Calgary and adjacent to the transportation corridors of Stoney Trail, or Highway 8.
-Taking into account Considering their location within the Plan area, it is recognized that these areas may have the potential for a higher intensity of development, comparative compared to the country residential designation they previously held under the Central Springbank ASP.
+Considering their location within the Plan area, it is recognized that these areas may have the potential for a higher intensity of development, compared to the country residential designation they previously held under the Central Springbank ASP.
 A mix of Commercial and Residential development is envisioned for the Special Planning Areas.